 - Shade: Shade on the solar panels, even from trees or buildings, can significantly reduce the yield.
 It is important to keep the panels clear of obstructions.

 - Panel efficiency: The efficiency of the solar panels themselves is important.
 More efficient panels can convert a higher percentage of sunlight into electricity.

 A rough estimate is that an optimally functioning solar panel can generate about 4 to 6 hours per day of solar energy at peak power during the summer months.
 This can vary based on the factors mentioned earlier.
 Outside of these hours, the performance of the solar panel will not be as optimal.

 The graph below shows an example of solar radiation in Western Europe averaged over the past three years.
 Between the months of May and August the solar radiation is on average the highest and the highest yield can be achieved.
 Even in the summer months there is a chance of low solar irradiation, resulting in a panel yielding less than expected.

-In our range you will find solar panels that are suitable for different applications.
-Are you looking for a foldable solar panel or permanent attachment?
-With a permanent attachment of the solar panel you have the option to choose between an aluminum framed solar panel or a semi flexible solar panel.
-Note: semi-flexible solar panels or foldable panels are more susceptible to damage.
-By always handling solar panels as carefully as possible, solar cells have no chance of damage.
-Defective solar cells will reduce the yielding of the solar panel.
+In our range you will find solar panels suitable for different applications.
+Are you looking for a foldable solar panel or for a permanent mounting?
+With a permanent solar panel you have the option to choose between an aluminum framed solar panel or a semi flexible solar panel.
+Note that semi flexible solar panels or folding panels are more susceptible to damage.
+By always handling solar panels as carefully as possible, solar cells have no chance of being damaged.
+Defective solar cells will reduce the solar panel's output.